In probably the least shocking news ever, it has been shown that going out at night to the bars is very expensive!

 I also avoid bars that have cover charges (there’s a hundred other free bars why would I pay to go in yours!?) and the clothes I wear at the bars I also wear elsewhere so it’s tough to specifically break out those out.

 Obviously it’s hard to quantify hangovers, but I know in my ripe old age they’re getting tougher and tougher to recover from!

 Overall in 2017, at a minimum, I spent over $250/month in expenses related to going out to the bars at night.
 This is obviously a very high expense I’m looking to bring down in 2018.

 However, the point of this post isn’t to discourage people from going out.
 If you have fun doing so and find it a good way to socialize with friends, why not keep doing so?

 Even with my savings goals I will still be going out with friends.
-It’s all about keeping your expenses reasonable and cutting back in other areas to account for your goals.
+It’s all about keeping your expenses reasonable, cutting back in other areas and living within your means to account for your goals.

 Do you or did you ever enjoy going out to bars with friends?
 If so, what strategies or methods did you use to keep expenses reasonable?

 *When going out to bars please remember to drink responsibly :)*